jkaashoek/radar/DESIGN.md

 go to the chat room with the person who is attempting to communicate with them.
-Because notifications should only appear on pages when the user is logged in, any pages that require a login extend layout.html, which includes the notification styling, while any pages that do not require login extends home-layout, a similar file but without notification styling.
+Because notifications should only appear on pages when the user is logged in, any pages that require a login extend layout.html, which includes the notification styling, while any pages that do not require login extend home-layout, a similar file but without notification styling.

 # Discussions.

-The discussions pages is similar to a Facebook new feed.
+The discussions pages is similar to a Facebook news feed.
 Most recent posts are shown at the top.
 Users can post by filling out a form.
 When they click submit, socket emits "post" and sends the username of the person posting and the text of the post to the server.
 The post is stored in a database of posts, and then broadcast to all users.
-The post is added to the html using Javascript.
+The post is added to the html using JavaScript.
 There is currently no functionality for commenting on posts, but this is one of the next steps for future work.